 Frontiers in Psychiatry is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Psychiatry welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Conceptual Analysis, Clinical Study Protocol and Policy and Practice Reviews.
+The specialty sections of Frontiers in Psychiatry welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review, Technology Report, Clinical Trial, Clinical Study Protocol, Policy and Practice Reviews and Specialty Grand Challenge.

 When submitting a manuscript to Frontiers in Psychiatry, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.